Identitry/home-ops/docs/specification.md

 - MetalLB L2Advertisement for the pool above ✅
 - Cert-Manager cluster-issuer for Cloudflare ✅
 - Cert-Manager wildcard certificate for myk8s.se ✅
+- External Secrets Operator against Infisical SAAS.

 ### Apps

 #### Storage/Networking

-- Democratic CSI - For being able to schedule storage on truenas-stor (NFS or iSCSI) ❓
+- Democratic CSI - For being able to schedule storage on truenas-stor (NFS or iSCSI) ✅
 - Minio (On truenas-stor) For backups.

 #### Web Publishing